 It was a long weekend of December, we decided to visit Modhera and Rani Ki Vav,Patan as our last trip of the year 2017.Though located in my own state Gujarat, I couldn’t make a visit to Sun Temple Modhera,Gujarat known for its amazing architecture but this time I had decided I will make it happen.

 After catching an early morning train to Ahmedabad, we caught a bus toward Mehsana.
-As we reached Mehsana, I was amazed seeing the intriguing carved temples from my bus window; and I imagined myself if these temples are so amazing then how beautiful the Sun temple could be!!
+As we reached Mehsana, I was amazed to see the intriguing carved temples from my bus window; and I imagined myself if these temples are so amazing then how beautiful the Sun temple Modhera could be!!

 As we embarked on bus on a lovely winter day towards Modhera, it was about to be noon.
 We were passing through yellow mustard fields that were on both the sides of the road with cool winter breeze.
 I couldn’t take my eyes off from endless yellow and green site.

 As far as everyone know, there is one prominent Konark Sun temple in Odisha,India but Sun temple in Modhera, Gujarat is also one of the significant temple dedicated to Lord Sun.

 The Modhera Sun Temple is a Hindu temple dedicated to Lord Sun(surya) built by King Bhimdev of Chalukya dynasty in 11th century.
 One more interesting thing to know about the temple is that No worship or Pooja is offered as there is No idol of sun now in the premises.[The site is now maintained by ASI].